-The Henry Moore Collection is another recommended exhibition hall, which displays huge collections of works by the famous English sculptor Henry Moore.
+The Henry Moore Collection is another recommended exhibition hall.
+This exhibition displays vast collections of works by the famous English sculptor Henry Moore.
 As intended, his works stand outdoors among nature and create a unique atmosphere as you walk through this open-air museum in Japan.

 More to Enjoy at the Hakone Open-Air Museum